Bottle7/brandon-bouchard-IS24-full-stack-competition-req97073/README.md

 npm install
 ```

-Run the following commands, in your terminal/command line interface, from this directory on your local machine
+Run the following commands, in your terminal/command line interface, from this directory on your local machine:

 2. Frontend package installation
 ```